-Between busy schedules, shaky business positions, and the inability to be in two places at one time, online degree programs are becoming more popular among all types of people.
-Students could be harried moms who want to expand their horizons, time-crunching execs working around the clock, or professionals looking to advance their career opportunities.
+Between busy schedules, changing business needs, and the inability to be in two places at one time, online degree programs are becoming more popular among all types of people.
+Students could be working professionals who want to expand their horizons, time-crunching execs working around the clock, or individuals looking to advance their career opportunities.
 Tens of thousands of people from every walk of life are enrolling in online degree programs every year.

-If you’re considering an online degree program for any reason, congratulations.
+If you’re considering an online degree program - you’re moving in the right direction.
 It is a proactive step that can further your education and broaden your employment and life opportunities.
 Before you dive in head first, here are nine things you really ought to know before starting an online degree program.

 Some people assume that online courses are a bit of a joke.
 They do it just for the paper, but they don’t expect to put in too much effort.
 After all, thousands of people do it; it can’t be that hard, right?
 Wrong.